Tech giants spot opportunity in forecasting China's smog

 The two tech rivals aren't just competing over government clients.
 Business clients - in particular renewable power generation companies - are another target, along with consumers.
 Already more than 30 solar farms in China are using IBM's forecasting technology, which can also help predict the availability of sunlight.

-Microsoft has created a website called Urban Air and a smartphone app with a 48-hour forecast, while the China Open tennis tournament put IBM pollution forecasts for parks across Beijing on its public WeChat social messaging account.
+Microsoft has created a website called Urban Air and a smartphone app with a 48-hour forecast for cities across China, while the China Open tennis tournament put two-day IBM pollution forecasts for parks across Beijing on its public WeChat social messaging account.

 But there are still kinks to work out.